mjpernot/mongo-dump/README.md

 # Classification (U)

 # Description:
-  Used to dump a database on a Mongo database server via the mongodump program.
+  Used to dump a database on a Mongo database server via the mongodump program or sync/copy of the data structure.

 ###  This README file is broken down into the following sections: